Zumorica/pyDLASYIAS/README.md

         +Camera scene

-            *Cameras showing animatronics       87 % (I think there are some bugs, but I'm not sure.)
+            *Cameras showing animatronics       95 % (I think there are some bugs, but I'm not sure.)

-            *Changing camera                    93 % (Needs a static that stays for a few moments when changing     cameras...)
+            *Changing camera                   100 %

             *Static                            100 % (Could also be better...)

             *Alpha static                        ? % (LAGS THE WHOLE SCENE.)

-            *Fox animation                    100 % (A little slow, but works well.)
+            *Fox animation                     100 % (A little slow, but works well...)

         +Jumpscare scene